 After finishing the core modules, IBSA students will chose their specialization at the second university.
-At ESSCA School of Management students can specialize in International and Sustainable Management.
+At ESSCA School of Management students can specialize in Sustainable Risk Management.

 Your third term (between June and September) will consist entirely of the all-important thesis dissertation.
 This period is typically completed at the university where you attended your specialization courses.
 To provide guidance and assistance as you prepare to work through this complicated project, each university offers a thorough, interactive three-day workshop that presents the requisite research skills, covering analytical, research and methodological techniques for the quality production of your master’s thesis.